kubeshop/monokle/docs/creating-resources.md

 Name your project, select its location and click **Next: Select a Template**.

-Monokle includes a default set of templates which are installed automatically when starting Monokle for the first time and available in the Templates Explorer when working with your Monokle projects:
+Monokle Desktop includes a default set of templates which are installed automatically when starting Monokle Desktop for the first time and available in the Templates Explorer when working with your Monokle Desktop projects:

 ![Default Templates](img/template-selection-1.11.png)

-Check out the [Monokle Default Templates Plugin](https://github.com/kubeshop/monokle-default-templates-plugin) repository to see the complete list of templates that are included along with their corresponding schemas and manifests.
+Check out the [Monokle Desktop Default Templates Plugin](https://github.com/kubeshop/monokle-default-templates-plugin) repository to see the complete list of templates that are included along with their corresponding schemas and manifests.

 ## **Navigator Resource Options**